-Possible impacts (positive and negative) of proposed policy/decision/business plan

-All types of planning obligations are likely to positively affect those with a different gender than assigned at birth.
-The adoption of the SPD and the implementation of the planning obligations will help to encourage and maintain balanced and mixed communities with sufficient infrastructure to support the needs of all groups in society.
+Possible impacts (positive and negative) of proposed policy/decision/business plan Positive impact The SPD addendum and new charging schedule are seeking to improve the quality of the built environment for all, by securing contributions towards the infrastructure needed to support growth in the Old Kent Road Opportunity Area.
+The impact on those with a different gender than assigned at birth is therefore anticipated to be positive.
+The adoption of the SPD addendum and the implementation of the new charging schedule alongside the Old Kent Road Area Action Plan will help to encourage and maintain balanced and mixed communities with sufficient infrastructure to support the needs of all groups in society.
 Over the long term it should also help to improve community safety and community cohesion and encourage more mixed housing provision, which has a positive impact.
 Equality information on which above analysis is based.

 This Equalities Analysis has also been informed by previous equalities analyses undertaken for planning policy documents, our evidence base documents and our local knowledge and expertise.

-The above analysis highlights that the implementation of the SPD will largely give rise to positive impacts.
+Mitigating actions to be taken The above analysis highlights that the implementation of the SPD addendum and charging schedule will largely give rise to positive impacts.
 No specific impacts have been identified that would affect people differently as a result of their gender reassignment.